Eneco/landscaper/README.md

       landscaper apply [flags]

     Flags:
-          --chart-dir string    where the charts are stored (default "$HOME/.helm") --dir string          path to a folder that contains all the landscape desired state files; overrides LANDSCAPE_DIR (default ".")
+          --chart-dir string         where the charts are stored (default "$HOME/.helm") --context string           the kube context to use. defaults to the current context --dir string               path to a folder that contains all the landscape desired state files; overrides LANDSCAPE_DIR (default ".")
-          --dry-run             simulate the applying of the landscape. useful in merge requests --namespace string    namespace to apply the landscape to; overrides LANDSCAPE_NAMESPACE (default "acceptance") --no-cronjob-update   replaces CronJob updates with a create+delete; k8s #35149 work around --no-prefix           disable prefixing release names
+          --dry-run                  simulate the applying of the landscape. useful in merge requests --loop                     keep landscape in sync forever
+          --loop-interval duration   when running in a loop the interval between invocations (default 5m0s) --namespace string         namespace to apply the landscape to; overrides LANDSCAPE_NAMESPACE (default "default") --no-cronjob-update        replaces CronJob updates with a create+delete; k8s #35149 work around --no-prefix                disable prefixing release names
           --prefix string            prefix release names with this string instead of <namespace>; overrides LANDSCAPE_PREFIX -v, --verbose                  be verbose

 Instead of using arguments, environment variables can be used.
 When arguments are present, they override environment variables.
 `--namespace` is used to isolate landscapes through Kubernetes namespaces.